calvinmetcalf/esri2geo/README.md

     ]

 With the holes and polygons mixed together, but the polygons all going clockwise and the holes all going counter clockwise.
-The only way to check which polygon a while is within is to check geographically which polygon it falls within.
+The only way to check which polygon a while is within is to check geographically which polygon it falls within, though the tool that [esri wrote](https://github.com/Esri/geojson-utils) implies that one can assume that holes follow the polygon.

 But wait there's more!
 Because all the tools I could find all required installing stuff, I wront my own arcpy tool so that we can convert any arcgis feature thingy.
 Only tested in 10.0.